open-guides/og-search-engineering/README.md

 * The index is a mapping of **search terms** to documents.
 A search term could be a word, an image feature or any other document derivative useful for query-to-document matching.
 The list of the documents for a given term is called a [**posting list**](https://en.wikipedia.org/wiki/Inverted_index).
 It can be sorted by some metric, like document quality.
 * Figure out whether you need to index the data in **batches** or in **real time**.
-  * ❗️Many companies with large corpora of documents use a batch-oriented indexing approach, but then find this is unsuited to a product where users expect results to be current.
+  * ❗️Many companies with a large corpora of documents use a batch-oriented indexing approach, but then find this is unsuited to a product where users expect results to be current.
-* With text documents, term extraction usually involves using NLP techniques, such as stop lists, [stemming](https://en.wikipedia.org/wiki/Stemming) and [entity extraction](https://en.wikipedia.org/wiki/Named-entity_recognition); for images or videos computer vision methods are used etc.
+* With text documents, term extraction usually involves using NLP techniques, such as stop lists, [stemming](https://en.wikipedia.org/wiki/Stemming) and [entity extraction](https://en.wikipedia.org/wiki/Named-entity_recognition); for images or videos computer vision methods are used, etc.
-* In addition, documents are mined for statistical and meta information, such as references to other documents (used in the famous [**PageRank**](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf) ranking signal), [topics](https://gofishdigital.com/semantic-topic-modeling/), counts of term occurrences, document size, entities A mentioned etc. That information can be later used in ranking signal construction or document clustering.
+* In addition, documents are mined for statistical and meta information, such as references to other documents (used in the famous [**PageRank**](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf) ranking signal), [topics](https://gofishdigital.com/semantic-topic-modeling/), counts of term occurrences, document size, entities mentioned, etc. That information can be later used in ranking signal construction or document clustering.
 Some larger systems might contain several indexes, e.g. for documents of different types.
 * Index formats.
 The actual structure and layout of the index is a complex topic, since it can be optimized in many ways.
-For instance there are [posting lists compression methods](https://nlp.stanford.edu/IR-book/html/htmledition/postings-file-compression-1.html), one could target [mmap()able data representation](https://deplinenoise.wordpress.com/2013/03/31/fast-mmapable-data-structures/) or use[ LSM-tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) for continuously updated index.
+For instance there are [posting lists compression methods](https://nlp.stanford.edu/IR-book/html/htmledition/postings-file-compression-1.html), one could target [mmap()able data representation](https://deplinenoise.wordpress.com/2013/03/31/fast-mmapable-data-structures/) or use [LSM-tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) for a continuously updated index.

 ### Query analysis and document retrieval